mafia-007/mafia_cli/README.md

 #SuperGroup settings
 ```
   ➣ Lock Links : no
  ➣ Lock Username : no
  ➣ Lock Edit : no
  ➣ Lock Fwd : no
  ➣ Lock Spam : no
+ ➣ Lock sticker : no
- ➣ Lock english : no
+ ➣ Lock English : no
  ➣ Lock persian : no
  ➣ Lock tgservice : no
  ➣ Mute All : no